-Intrathecal pump therapy reduces pain by delivering medication directly to the source of pain surrounding the spinal cord, thus requiring much smaller doses of medication for relief.
+Intrathecal pump therapy for cancer pain reduces pain by delivering medication directly to the area surrounding the spinal cord, thus requiring much smaller doses of medication for relief.

 A pump and catheter are surgically implanted beneath the skin by an IPI physician.
 The pump, implanted in the abdominal area, is connected to the catheter, which is tunneled under the skin to the specific site where the medication is needed.

 Patients who have intractable cancer pain or have profound side effects from their pain medications.

 90 to 120 minutes for the surgical procedure.